-8.2.2 Northern Goshawk Management
+8.3.2 Northern Goshawk Management

 Cawak ?qin Forestry's management standard for Northern Goshawks provides direction regarding activities around Northern Goshawk nests.
-Strategies are intended to minimize risk of nest and territory abandonment while minimizing disruption to harvest activities.
+Strategies are intended to minimize risk of nest and territory abandonment.
 Reserves are designed around confirmed goshawk nests consistent with science-based guidelines (McClaren, Mahon, Doyle, & Harrower, 2015) and timing constraints for harvesting and road construction activities are applied in the vicinity of active nests.

-8.2.3 Bald Eagle Nest Management
+8.3.3 Bald Eagle Nest Management

-Similar to the goshawk standard, Cawak ?qin Forestry's eagle nest standard gives direction to maintain eagle nests in a functional state and to prevent disturbance of nesting eagles.
+Similar to the Northern Goshawk standard, the objective of Cawak ?qin Forestry's eagle nest standard is to maintain eagle nests in a functional state and to prevent disturbance of nesting eagles.
 Guidance is provided for ways of incorporating nest trees into forested reserves and timing constraints are listed for harvesting activities in the vicinity of active nests.

-8.2.4 Bear Den Management
+8.3.4 Bear Den Management

 Cawak ?qin Forestry has a standard for bear den management in order to maintain viable bear dens in a functional state and prevent disturbance of hibernating bears.
-Where worker safety permits, all identified dens will be retained in a functional state by incorporating the den in a forested retention area.
-Where safety does not permit retention of the den, other habitat containing large diameter trees suitable for den recruitment will be retained.
+The objective is to retain dens in a functional state by incorporating the den in a forested retention area.
 Proximity restrictions near active dens for harvesting activities apply during the denning season of October 21st - April 30th.